Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Introduction

 \subsection{Stochastic Combinatorial Optimization}

 Stochastic combinatorial optimization problems (SCOPs) introduce an additional layer of complexity: the cost associated with a specific solution candidate exhibits randomness, meaning it may vary upon reevaluation.
-This property is especially relevant for engineering applications as the cost is estimated by a simulation of a real-world process, for example, see Part IV in \cite{andradottir1998simulation}.
-Application of an algorithm to a SCOP that relies on a simulation is called simulation optimization (SO) in the literature \cite{andradottir1998simulation, fu2015handbook, amaran2016simulation}, since a closed-form mathematical expression is not available to describe the optimized function.
-SO can be classified as a particular case of a more general Black-Box Optimization task \cite{alarie2021two}.
-CCOMs can be applied as simulation optimizers, for example, see Chapter 2 of \cite{fu2015handbook}.
-However, rapidly developing areas of relevant meta-heuristic and machine learning methods \cite{bianchi2009survey} contain alternative promising algorithms.
-As shown in Table 1 of \cite{bianchi2009survey}, choosing an optimizer in the latter category was advantageous in a number of practical use cases.
-See the survey \cite{do2022metamodel} for more examples and a fresh systematic review of the related publications.
+This property is especially relevant for engineering applications as the cost is estimated by a simulation of a real-world process, for example, see Part IV in~\cite{andradottir1998simulation}.
+Application of an algorithm to a SCOP that relies on a simulation is called simulation optimization (SO) in the literature~\cite{andradottir1998simulation, fu2015handbook, amaran2016simulation}, since a closed-form mathematical expression is not available to describe the optimized function.
+SO can be classified as a particular case of a more general Black-Box Optimization task~\cite{alarie2021two}.
+CCOMs can be applied as simulation optimizers, for example, see Chapter 2 of~\cite{fu2015handbook}.
+However, rapidly developing areas of relevant meta-heuristic and machine learning methods~\cite{bianchi2009survey} contain alternative promising algorithms.
+As shown in Table 1 of~\cite{bianchi2009survey}, \utwo{those algorithms were} advantageous in a number of practical use cases.
+See the survey~\cite{do2022metamodel} for more examples and a fresh systematic review of the related publications.